-The TPS43330A-Q1 starts up at a VIN voltage of 6.5 V (minimum), required for the internal supply (VREG).
-Once the device starts up, it operates down to a VIN voltage of 3.6 V; below this voltage level, the undervoltage lockout disables the device.
+The TPS43333-Q1 starts up at a VIN voltage of 6.5 V (minimum), required for the internal supply (VREG).
+Once it has started up, the device operates down to a VIN voltage of 3.6 V; below this voltage level, the undervoltage lockout disables the device.
+Note: if Vin drops, VREG drops as well; hence, the gate-drive voltage is reduced, whereas the digital logic is fully functional.
+A voltage of 46 V at VIN triggers the overvoltage comparator, which shuts down the device.
+In order to prevent transient spikes from shutting down the device, the under- and overvoltage protection have filter times of 5 μ s (typical).